Bhimthadi: History

 The warrior and Maharajah Maratha Yashwantrao Holkar (1776-1811) is reputed to have always battle mounted a mare named Mahua, of Bhimthadi breed.

 It seems that the Marathas raised a specific breed from the end of 18th century.
 According to local oral tradition from early 19th century, the breed was crossed with 500 Arabian horses and mares, obtained by the Nizam and nobles of Hyderabad directly Arabia.
 The breed is described as "Bhimthadi" in British sources.
 The breed also had some genetic contribution Persian and Turkish varieties.
 The best Bhimthadi horses were reputed to come from the valleys of the Bhima and Nira rivers in the present day Pune district.

 However, the breed was allowed to degenerate during British rule in India.

 The government of Gujarat took an initiative in 2010 to perform research on saving Bhimthadi and other near extinct breeds.

 In his description of the economy of India at the end of the 19th century, Sir George Watt was very impressed with this breed, he considers it one of the best in India.
 He reports that the best ponies are named "Dhangar" or "Khilari".
 The people see them as a separate breed, but Watt believes that this distinction comes from a difference in breeding practices, the breeders from the Dhangar community used to castrate their animals.
 The latter raise groups of 20 to 30 ponies.

 After their conquest of Maratha territories, the British encouraged inhabitants of the Bombay area to continue horse breeding in order to restore the old characteristics that are useful to them in the breed, by investing from around 1827 about £100,000 in a stud farm in Alegaon Paga.
 The experiment was abandoned fifteen years later in 1842.
 Famines and various British conquests that hit the region in the 19th century wiped out the livestock of Marathas.
 In 1850, the so-called Deccan race of the south completely disappeared.
 In 1898, the British could no longer find these ponies for their regiments and therefore replaced them with mules, because the race was decimated during the second campaign of Afghanistan.
-In 1907, the race horse breeder, Sir Humphrey Francis De Trafford reported that the Deccani breed lives "bad days".
+In 1907, the racehorse breeder, Sir Humphrey Francis De Trafford reported that the Deccani breed lives "bad days".